-A new journal that may have considered paying stipends or honoraria (for example, to referees or editors) might consider avoiding such fees.
-The journal's Open Access publication would provide the rationale for such a position.
-Often, professional altruism and prestige will provide sufficient motivation and incentive to ensure the support of voluntary editors and referees.
+A journal that pays stipends or honoraria (for example, to referees or editors) might consider phasing out or eliminating such fees outright.
+The journal's conversion to Open Access would provide the rationale for such a change.
+Often, professional altruism and prestige will provide sufficient motivation and incentive to ensure the continued support of voluntary editors and referees.
+Several factors will influence whether this policy change makes sense in any given case: 1) whether the cost of these honoraria is substantial enough to warrant the potential disruption or resistance that might be incurred; 2) whether the journal's prestige is sufficient to allow it to make such a change unilaterally; and/or 3) whether the culture of the journal supports a shift to voluntary provision of such services.

-The majority of fixed, "first copy" costs may be about the same for a subscription-based or Open Access journal.
+The majority of fixed, "first copy" costs would not necessarily change for a publisher converting to Open Access.
 The cost impact on administrative support and marketing and other non-variable promotion costs will depend largely on the new business model(s) deployed.
 Some of the business model components described below may require that a publisher add or reallocate expenses of a particular type (for example, to actively support online sponsorships).
+Optimally, total costs will be decreased.
+However, whether the changes in cost structure occasioned by a shift to Open Access will result in a net increase or decrease in expenses will be specific to the circumstances of each publisher and journal.

-Optimally, total costs will be kept as low as is practical.
-From a broader perspective, the publisher of a new journal might seek to control costs by cooperative, cost-sharing initiatives with other publishers and journals.
-For example, publishers could share the development and operational expenses for electronic publishing infrastructure, for administrative support, and for other non-competitive elements where cooperation might reap economies of scale.
-Such cooperation could lower each journal's effective cost-per-article significantly.
-One should evaluate the suitability of such cooperation, or the use of commercial services that support Open Access publishing through scale infrastructure models, prior to investing in the development of their own systems.
+From a broader perspective, however, publishers might seek to lower costs by cooperative, cost-sharing initiatives with other publishers.
+Publishers could share the development and operational expenses for electronic publishing infrastructure, for administrative support, and for other non-competitive elements where cooperation might reap economies of scale.
+Such cooperation could lower each publisher's effective cost-perarticle significantly.
+Publishers should evaluate the suitability of such cooperation, or the use of commercial services that support Open Access publishing through scale infrastructure models, prior to investing in the development of their own systems.